enhsin/p5-vehicleDetection/README.md

 * The bounding box is just a rough estimate of other vehicles’ positions.
 It doesn’t trace the contour line of the vehicle.
 I think knowing exactly where the other cars are is very useful to avoid collisions.
 I guess techniques like Sobel could be used to detect the edge.

-* My pipeline also can not distinguish two cars next to each other (t=35s) because I didn’t implement any mechanism to keep track of all the vehicles.
-If the number of detected vehicles is known, methods such as [spectral clustering](http://www.scipy-lectures.org/advanced/image_processing/#segmentation) can be used to segment  the detections, which can give more accurate estimates of other vehicles’ locations.
+* My pipeline can not distinguish two cars next to each other (t=35s) because I didn’t implement any mechanism to keep track of all the vehicles.
+If the number of detected vehicles is known, methods such as [spectral clustering](http://www.scipy-lectures.org/advanced/image_processing/#segmentation) can be used to segment the detections, which can give a more accurate estimate of the vehicle’ location.